 Therapy for anger issues and depression

 Starting out on a practical note, it is important to me that therapy is available to everyone.
 Therefore, I offer therapy sessions both on a set fee and on a sliding scale.
 Please see the FAQ page for more information.

 I have an extensive background in mindfulness and academic training in evidence-based psychodynamic therapies, mentalization based therapy, somatic therapy for PTSD and developmental trauma, emotion focused therapies, attachment-oriented approaches, anger management, and the relationship between Buddhist practice and psychotherapy.
-I have a particular interest in trauma, social anxiety, shame issues, and personality disorders. *I have been certified in Mentalization Based Treatment of personality disorders from the Anna Freud Centre in London.
+I have a particular interest in trauma, social anxiety, shame issues, and personality disorders. *I have been trained in Mentalization Based Treatment of personality disorders from the Anna Freud Centre in London.
 You can read more about my background as an academic, psychotherapist, Buddhist practitioner, attorney, musician, among other things here.